matuskonig/group-expenses/README.md

 which sets the lifetime boundaries of the group.
 This group is named, contain the group members and collection of underlying payment structure.
 Second layer is
 `UnidirectionalPaymentGroup`, which stands for a single payment reason (payment for the gasoline...).
 This group is also named, contains the person, who paid the transaction and  and the list of payment targets (`SinglePayment`).
-From this setup, group settlement can be calculated as the list of transactions, which when executed, people will not ove money to the other group members.
+From this setup, group settlement can be calculated as the list of transactions, which when executed, people will not owe money to the other group members.

 ![Group example](assets/example.png)